syncfusion-content/flutter-docs/Flutter/xlsio/working-with-conditional-formatting.md

 sheet.getRangeByIndex(1, 1).setText('Enter a number between 10 and 20');

 //Setting format properties to be applied when the above condition is met.
-//set back color in hexa decimal value. condition1.backColor = '#66FF99';
+//set back color by hexa decimal. condition1.backColor = '#66FF99';
-//set font color in hexa decimal value. condition1.fontColor = '#448EBC';
+//set font color by hexa decimal. condition1.fontColor = '#448EBC';
 //set font bold.
 condition1.isBold = true;